 Undoubtedly, artificial intelligence (AI) is taking surveillance technology to greater heights.
-Using machine learning capabilities, cameras can now detect the things, human or any trouble without any human support.
-These cameras have definitely improved the efficiency and accuracy of human detection system on airports, railway station, and other sensitive public places.
+Using machine learning capabilities, cameras can now detect things, humans, or any trouble without human support.
+These cameras have improved the efficiency and accuracy of the human detection system at airports, railway stations, and other sensitive public places.

 Want to be undetected by these AI-powered surveillance cameras?

 Three machine learning researchers from the University of KU Leuven in Belgium found a way to confuse an AI system.
-They developed a small, square, colorful printed patch Which can be used as a cloaking device for hiding the people from object detectors.
+They developed a small, square, colorful printed patch That can be used as a cloaking device for hiding people from object detectors.
 They called this patch an “adversarial patch”.

-The team has also uploaded a video on YouTube where they demonstrated how the person holding the patch is ignored or remain undetected by the AI cameras, while the person without the patch is successfully detected.
+The team has also uploaded a video on YouTube where they demonstrated how the person holding the patch is ignored or remains undetected by the AI cameras.
+In contrast, the person without the patch is successfully detected.
 And when the patch is flipped to its blank side, the camera again detects the persons’ presence.

 How does it all happen?